-However, not everybody was quite so convinced.
-Some deemed the press release “millennial hieroglyphics”, while others took to Twitter to express their opinion…
+However, not everybody is totally on board.
+Some deemed the press release “millennial hieroglyphics”, while others took to Twitter to express their opinion.

 Like all things that spark debate, Chevrolet’s emoji press release did one thing very well – it boosted the brand’s visibility on social media, drawing attention to the reveal of the 2016 Chevrolet Cruze.
 And though unexpected, it wasn’t the first time a brand has used emoji to engage customers on social networks.

 Consumers in the US are now able to order a Domino’s pizza by tweeting either the hashtag #EasyOrder or the pizza emoji to the @Dominos account.

 Now, we know what you’re thinking – what about toppings?
 And no, there isn’t an emoji for every single one.
 Instead, customers need to register an Easy Order account on the Domino’s website with details of their pizza preferences; which they use when they order by tweet.

 In a move to drive awareness on social media, the WWF is using animal emoji characters to engage audiences in the protection of endangered species.
 Simple yet effective, this initiative capitalizes on the visual appeal and widespread use of emoji.